-Feasting on okonomiyaki, chomping on tonkatsu, and piling up plate after plate from the conveyor belt sushi… Kuidaore means eating or drinking yourself to excess.
+Feasting on okonomiyaki, chomping on tonkatsu, and piling up plate after plate from the sushi conveyor belt… Kuidaore means eating or drinking yourself to excess.
 Not a tricky feat in Japan.

 Neon lights, food stall smells, a sense of calm in a sea of people… There’s something otherworldly about Japanese cities and it sure can sweep you off your feet.

 We don’t have a word in English that comes anywhere close to komorebi; sunlight filtering through the trees.
 Japan’s landscape is 70% mountainous, so it’s not easy to pick a favourite place for komorebi – but if push came to shove it would have to be the Kumano Kodo trail.
 This ancient and sacred pilgrimage route has wooded pathways under canopies of trees, broken up only by the occasional waterfall or temple.

 It is possible to demonstrate complete dedication to any task; from monotonous repetitive actions to painting an exquisite piece on lacquerware.
 Regardless of what it is that you do, take pride in it.

 Japan is at the forefront of cutting-edge technology, but ancient temples and shrines also wait around every corner.
 Even as the country continues to take great strides (often leaps) forward, lessons can always be learnt from the past.

 Ikigai can loosely be translated as ‘a reason for being’, or ‘a reason to get up in the morning’ – something that motivates and gives one a sense of purpose.
 This could be through work, family… or even diving with friends to find shellfish.